-Windows 7 is still one of the world’s most popular operating systems, but its days are numbered.
+There are still lots of computers running Windows 7, and the FBI is urgently advising businesses to upgrade.
 Microsoft ended Mainstream Support for Windows 7 in 2014.
 Since then, Windows 7 has received important updates to fix bugs and patch security issues, but no upgrades or improvements to its basic functionality.
 Once the popular operating system reaches its End of Life (EOL) on January 14th, 2020 — the final stage in the Microsoft software lifecycle — all Windows 7 support from Microsoft will cease.

 Security risks aren’t the only issue you face by continuing to run unsupported Windows 7.
 Because new software and hardware are both designed to run with the latest version of an operating system, companies that run an unsupported operating system may notice compatibility issues as they try using the latest technologies.
 These incompatibilities, although not always immediately noticeable, can cause crashes, data loss, and other productivity-harming errors.
 The larger your network infrastructure, the greater the effect an out-of-date operating system can have on security and productivity, as the time required to identify and fix problems throughout your entire organization increases significantly.